outshift-open/hax/CONTRIBUTING.md

 ## Other Ways to Contribute

-We welcome anyone that wants to contribute to `ActionEngine` to triage and reply to open issues to help troubleshoot and fix existing bugs.
+We welcome anyone that wants to contribute to `HAX Interface` to triage and reply to open issues to help troubleshoot and fix existing bugs.
 Here is what you can do: